achsill/multilayer-perceptron/readme.md

 *This script was provide in the subject, I did not code it,*

-Generate a dataset by running the evaluation.py script gave in the subject.
-		(python3 evaluate_model/evaluation.py)
-2. Train the model by running train script on the data_training set, it will generate a nn_weights.py file that will be used by the predict program after.
-		(python3 multilayer_perceptron_train.py data_training.csv)
-3. Predict the values with the predict script, the output is the result of the binary cross-entropy loss (python3 multilayer_perceptron_predict.py evaluate_model/data_test.csv)

 # Train
 The train script come with several options to better understand the result.